nanolith/reading_list/README.md

 * ~~*Operation Mincemeat: How a Dead Man and a Bizarre Plan Fooled the Nazis and Assured an Allied Victory* by Ben Macintyre~~
 * ~~*Agent Zigzag: A True Story of Nazi Espionage, Love, and Betrayal* by Ben Macintyre~~
 * ~~*Outland* by Dennis E. Taylor~~
+* ~~*Floodpath: The Deadliest Man-Made Disaster of 20th-Century America and the Making of Modern Los Angeles* by Jon Wilkman~~

 Literature from Strand Quiz
 ---------------------------